-Occupying an elevated south-facing position, with views across the valley lies this detached period home.
-Having been lovingly modernised by the existing owners Pickwick House provides bright and well-proportioned family accommodation rich is character and style.
-Features are prominent throughout and include sash windows feature fireplaces and tall ceilings.
-On the ground floor the sitting room boasts a double aspect outlook and focal firpelace with woodburning stove inset.
-The sociable family kitchen opens to a dining room with exposed wooden floor and period fireplace. similarly with a double aspect outlook the room is flooded with light and enjoys access directly to the rear garden.
+Occupying an elevated south-facing position, in an area of outstanding natural beauty with views across the village to the valley beyond, lies this detached period home.
+It provides bright and well-proportioned family accommodation rich in character.
+Features include sash windows, feature fireplaces and tall ceilings.
+On the ground floor the sitting room boasts a double aspect outlook and focal fireplace with wood burning stove inset.
+The sociable family kitchen opens to a dining room with exposed wooden floor and period fireplace.
+Similarly with a double aspect outlook the room is flooded with light and enjoys access via steps down to the rear garden.
 A utility/boot room provides further useful family space.
-Stairs from the hallway rise to the first floor where 3 bedrooms and a contemporary family bathroom are positioned.
+Stairs from the hallway rise to the first floor where 3 bedrooms and a family bathroom are positioned.
 Particular mention must be made of the master bedroom enjoying a sash window to the front elevation and ensuite facility.
-A staircase rise to the second floor where a further two attic bedrooms are located.
+A staircase rises to the second floor attic level where a play room/home office leads into Bedroom 4.

 The property occupies an elevated setting in Brimscombe, a small village on the outskirts of Stroud town centre.
 Local day-to-day amenities can be found within Brimscombe, including village inn, shop and primary school.
 The A419 travels along the Brimscombe Valley and connects Stroud & Cirencester, each town offering a wide selection of shops, educational and recreational facilities.
 Above Brimscombe lies some 600 acres of commonland vested in the National Trust and known as Minchinhampton Common.
 A direct line to London Paddington runs from nearby Kemble and Stroud railway stations.

 At the front there is an enclosed mature garden mainly laid to lawn flanked by flower borders and bounded hedging & Cotswold stone walling.
 The gated driveway provides access to the former garage, now used as an artist studio with store.